NHSDigital/uec-dos/README.md

 ## Contributing

+To ensure consistency and turn on the required githooks contributors must run the following script from the project root

+/bin/bash scripts/git/git-config-set-up.sh

 Describe or link templates on how to raise an issue, feature request or make a contribution to the codebase.
 Reference the other documentation files, like

 - Environment setup for contribution, i.e. `CONTRIBUTING.md`